Amazonite

 Formation Process of Amazonite

-Amazonite is a variety of microcline, which is a type of feldspar mineral.
+Amazonite (microcline feldspar) is a variety of microcline, which is a type of feldspar mineral.
 It forms in granite and pegmatite rocks under high pressure and temperature conditions over millions of years.
 The characteristic green color of Amazonite comes from the presence of lead, which is unique to this stone among feldspar minerals.
 As a result, Amazonite’s color can range from pale green to a deeper turquoise or aqua, with some specimens exhibiting a soft shimmer, often referred to as "cat’s eye" or "chatoyancy".

 The mineral's color comes from its internal structure, which scatters light in a way that creates a beautiful, almost ethereal glow.
 Amazonite is a relatively hard stone, measuring around 6 on the Mohs scale of hardness, making it durable enough for jewelry but still requiring care to prevent scratches or damage.